 Amazon Prime members also receive exclusive access to Prime Pantry.
 This service allows for convenient delivery for household items like toiletries, delivered straight to your door.
 Just make sure to add five qualifying products so the shipping is free.
 Prime members also receive coupons and discounts on hundreds of items through this service.

 If you want to schedule a delivery at a vacation home rental or to have upon your return from vacation, check out Amazon’s grocery delivery service, AmazonFresh.
 Try AmazonFresh Free Trial, which is only available to Prime members.

 Discounted Memberships: Student & Family

-Amazon Family costs $99 per year, but lets you create a household—meaning multiple users—for shared family benefits.
+Amazon Family costs $99 per year with a free 30-day trial, but lets you create a household—meaning multiple users—for shared family benefits.
 Amazon Family also comes with FreeTime Unlimited—a subscription service for kids’ entertainment—as well as special discounts on household products and diapers.

 Prime Student comes at the discounted rate of $59 per year with a six-month free trial to start and a special student page filtered for college-specific needs.

 - 10 Awesome Things Travelers Are Buying on Amazon This Month